 - Do you need to take on a second job to make your budget work?

 - Would a roommate make rent and utility payments more feasible?

 - Maybe moving in with family or friends will help you get back on your feet?

 “I had to rent a place for three months before I bought my home,” Brandenburg said.

 The good news is you don’t have to revisit your budget alone.

-A free Dupaco Money Makeover can take you through the process and help you get a clearer picture of what your new budget will look like.
+A free Dupaco Money Makeover can take you through the process and help you get a clearer picture of what your post-divorce budget will look like.

-“The biggest resource we can offer is our staff,” Rechtenbach says.
+“The biggest resource we can offer is our staff,” Brandenburg said.
 “I can’t stress enough how powerful those emotions are.
 Surround yourself with people who can help you make good decisions during a time when you’re needing that help.”